 “I wish I’d known about that when mine were younger” is a comment I hear often.
 I also hear people say they don’t have time to help their babies use a potty, and how it’s not necessary.
 In particular, the soundbite “why worry/bother, they’re not babies for long” is wheeled out as some sort of get-out-of-jail-free-card to ward off any potential obligations.
 Are we obliged?
 I think so.

 The bigger picture

-It’s so easy for parents to take things personally, to ‘get offended’ (see below on how to deal with that if this is someone you know), but we are so massively privileged in so many ways, we are ruining the planet with lazy wastefulness.
+It’s so easy for parents to take things personally, to ‘get offended’ at the suggestion they could have done things another way), but we are so massively privileged in so many ways, we are ruining the planet with lazy wastefulness.
 And yes, before the whataboutery starts. there are plenty of big corporations doing damage to the planet on a catastrophic scale that needs to change, but I am going to stay in my lane and focus on what I know will make a huge difference.
 I am going to pick on the reckless use of disposable nappies as a household staple for on average 3-4 years for most babies in a developed country.
 These staples are environmental atrocities.
 Each single nappy used for hours creates 500+ years of toxic landfill waste.

 What legacy are we leaving our children?
 What right do we have now that we know this?

 nappies are a luxury we can no longer afford